UofI-CDACS/scarecro-system/docs/example.md

 You are now finished configuring your handlers.

 ## Fourth - Address Configurations
 You now need to tie these together.
-You need two addresses, one that routes your kkm_k6p data, and one that routes you bmp280 data.
+[You can see more about how addresses work here](addresses.md) You need two addresses, one that routes your kkm_k6p data, and one that routes your bmp280 data.
 You know the BLE carrier needs the uuid and connection data, and the i2c carrier needs the i2c address of the sensor.
 So, in /configs/addresses/, you make the following two files:

 **kkm_ble_in.json**